polarization techniques

 Lambda/2 plate

 When circularly polarized light is passed through a half-wave plate, the “handedness” of the polarization changes.
-This corresponds to shifting the horizontal polarization in figure C by one λ.
+This corresponds to shifting the horizontal polarization in Figure C by one λ.

 Optical isolators